-Your stomach normally produces acid to help with the digestion of food and to kill germs (bacteria).
+Your stomach normally produces acid to help with the digestion of food in your digestive tract and to kill germs (bacteria).
 This acid is corrosive, so some cells on the inside lining of the stomach produce a natural mucous barrier.
 This protects the lining of the stomach and the first part of the small intestine (the duodenum).
-There is normally a balance between the amount of acid that you make and the mucous defense barrier.
+There is normally a balance between the amount of acid that you make and the mucous defence barrier.
 Gastritis may develop if there is an alteration in this balance, allowing the acid to damage the lining of the stomach.

 Infection with H. pylori gastritis

 Infection with H. pylori is the cause in about 8 in 10 cases of stomach ulcer.
 Once you are infected, unless treated, the infection usually stays for the rest of your life.
-See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more information.
+See the separate leaflet called Helicobacter Pylori for more information.

 Anti-inflammatory medicines - including aspirin

-Anti-inflammatory medicines are sometimes called non-steroidal anti inflammatory drugs (NSAIDs).
+Anti-inflammatory medicines are sometimes called NSAIDs.
 Many people take an anti-inflammatory medicine for joint inflammation (arthritis), muscular pains, etc. These medicines sometimes affect the mucous barrier of the stomach and allow acid to cause an ulcer.
 About 2 in 10 stomach ulcers are caused by anti-inflammatory medicines.